-In order to determine price/revenue controls it is first necessary to establish the allowable revenue of the service provider; that is the revenue requirement, on which to base a price control.
+In order to determine a price/revenue control, it is first necessary to establish the allowable revenue of the service provider, that is, the revenue requirement, on which to base a price control.
 There are two broad approaches that are used to determine allowable revenue.
 The first approach (cost-linked) involves linking the service provider's costs to the revenue to be earned or prices to be charged.
 Therefore, prices will track costs more closely and customers are likely to pay prices near to actual costs of service.
-The use of this approach has been criticized on the grounds that it requires a high degree of firmspecific information and that it may tend to merge into Rate of Return regulation.
+The use of this approach has been criticized on the grounds that it requires a high degree of firm-specific information and that it may tend to merge into rate of return regulation.